-When defaulting on a loan, your lender may then begin to apply a daily interest onto the outstanding balance for as long as it remains outstanding.
+When defaulting on a loan, your short term loan lender may then begin to apply a daily interest onto the outstanding balance for as long as it remains outstanding.
 The amount of interest charged can vary from lender to lender, however it must be in keeping with the regulations set out by the Financial Conduct Authority (FCA).

 If you’re struggling with loan repayments, you should always be straight with your lender, and contact them as soon as any issues arise.
 In doing this, borrower might be able to create a new, affordable repayment plan with their lender.
 Lenders might also be able to freeze and interest to help those who are struggling get back on their feet with repayments.